Stonehill in Washington, D.C.

-The Stonehill in Washington Semester is a combination of work and study that brings Stonehill students to the nation's capital for an entire semester.
-For almost thirty years Stonehill College has been placing students in competitive and high-profile internships.
+The Stonehill in Washington, D.C. program is a combination of work and study that brings Stonehill students to the nation's capital for an entire semester.

-Stonehill in Washington is distinguished by a number of features:
+Stonehill in Washington, D.C., is distinguished by a number of features:

 - Internships are available to all students in any major.

 - While in Washington, students earn a full semester's worth of credit.